mortenaa/kotlin-workshop/slides-day1.md

 }
 ```
 <!-- Note:
-- can have more complex expressions -->
+- can have more complex expressions.
+- Støtter ikke AND
+ -->

 ---